-1) Location of residency: Be mindful that depending on the competitiveness of your desired specialty, you may have to compromise the location where you will be placed during your residency training.
+- 1) Location of residency: Be mindful that depending on the competitiveness of your desired specialty, you may have to compromise the location where you will be placed during your residency training.
 Do you have family or a partner who is willing to move with you?
-This is a discussion that you may want to have with yourself earlier on if the specialty you would like to choose is competitive.

-2) Lifestyle pursuit: Talk to the residents or attendings who you have shadowed about the lifestyle associated with their jobs.
+This discussion can be had earlier on if the interested specialty is competitive. - 2) Lifestyle pursuit: Talk to the residents or attendings who you have shadowed about the life-style associated with their jobs.
 Be mindful that there is often a stark difference between residency and attending lifestyle.
 Residency will be rigorous and require a lot of hard work.
-However, some specialties have longer hours, more call shifts, etc..
-Consider the lifestyle associated with a career in a certain specialty and whether you will be happy with it.
+However, some specialties have longer hours, more call shifts, etc. Consider the lifestyle associated with a career in a certain specialty and whether you will be happy with it.